xiangyuT/ComfyUI-Hunyuan3d-2-1/README.md

 # Installation

+pip install -r requirements.txt

-For the texturegen part compilation is needed
+For the texturegen part compilation is needed:

 Minimum version for Torch is v2.6.0